The final stage of the recruitment process involves choosing the successful candidate and making them a job offer.

 For sample documents to help you conclude your recruitment exercise fairly and efficiently, see relevant sections below.

-Initial job offer may be made by telephone.
+The initial job offer may be made by telephone.
 This should help you quickly establish if the individual wants to accept the job you are offering.

-If that is the case, you should follow up with a formal letter of offer, and include details of any conditions attached to the offer, eg satisfactory references.
+If that is the case, you should follow up with a formal letter of offer, and include details of any conditions attached to the job offer, eg satisfactory references.
 To help you do this, you can download and use our sample job offer letter and reference check form: